JumpmanYouKnow/DistributedComputingNotes/README.md

 - use cache() to prevent re calculation, (cache rdd in memory)
 - use persist() to manually set different level of cache,
 - ex.StorageLevel.MEMORY_AND_DISK_SER
 - others:
 MEMORY_ONLY
 MEMORY_AND_DISK
-MEMORY_ONLY_SER\n
+MEMORY_ONLY_SER
-MEMORY_AND_DISK_SER: cache to memory first, if memory is not enough, write to disk DISK_ONLY
+MEMORY_AND_DISK_SER: cache to memory first, if memory is not enough, write to disk
+DISK_ONLY
 MEMORY_ONLY_2
 MEMORY_AND_DISK_2

 _SER meaning seralize
-_2 make a replicate on other node choose Memory_only when avaiable, disk_only and _2 are bad on performance, usually worse than re-calcualtion
+_2 make a replicate on other node
+choose Memory_only when avaiable,
+disk_only and _2 are bad on performance, usually worse than re-calcualtion

 #### 3. avoid using shuffle
-ex. reduceByKey, join, distinct, repartition when rdd is small, consider using Broadcast+ map(similar to hash join)
+ex. reduceByKey, join, distinct, repartition
+when rdd is small, consider using Broadcast+ map(similar to hash join)

 #### 4. using map-side join
-it has some prerequiste though, but performance is much better than reducer-side join use reduceByKey and aggregateByKey rather than groupByKey (no combiners)
+it has some prerequiste though, but performance is much better than reducer-side join
+use reduceByKey and aggregateByKey rather than groupByKey (no combiners)

 #### 4. broadcast variable when you need to